 The Long Range Dual Motor Tesla Model Y which will tow 1,600 kg has a starting price of £54,000 and a none towing range of 260 miles, hence a 50% towing range guestimate of 130 miles.

 There is also the difference in the maxium rate of charge of 150 kW for the Volvo XC40 Recharge and 210 kW for the Tesla Model Y. As towing will roughly decrease the range of an EV by half, getting power back into the battery as quickly as possible is doubly important.

 Not only can the Tesla charge faster, but it also has access to the Tesla Supercharger network.
 Where that’s obviously not the case with the Volvo XC40 which would be dependant on the public charging network.

 My Thoughts On The Volvo XC40 Recharge

 While my comments above on the XC40 Recharge may seem downbeat, I do want to further emphasize, they are from the context of looking at the vehicle as an electric tow car.
 Just as an electric car for normal journies I do believe the XC40 Recharge will be viable for most peoples needs.

 Furthermore, I do rate Volvo for the quality/safety of their vehicles.
-It’s just when it comes to a long-range electric tow car, it appears the XC40 Recharge is not going to be that practical.
-Particularly when compared to the competition, in this case, the Tesla Model Y. If you look at another premium brand, the BMW i4 is much more capable for similar money.
+It’s just when it comes to a long-range electric tow car, it appears the XC40 Recharge is just not going to be that practical.
+Particularly when compared to the competition and not just the Tesla Model Y. If you look at another premium brand, the BMW i4 is much more capable for similar money.

 I also don’t want Volvo to downgrade the tow rating of the XC40 Recharge.
 There are people who want to pull heavy loads over only short distances which the car will be capable of.
 I do think though, that Volvo is going to have to make it very clear to potential customers, what a real-world range will be on the XC40 Recharge when towing a trailer weighing 1,500 kg.